veyxov/qanata/README.md

     - [x] Now using swayipc
     - [ ] Make it work on other than sway?
 - [x] Whitelist/blacklist
+- [ ] Make the overlay a compile time feature
+- [ ] Fork kanata and apply the logging patches

 ## How it works ⚙️
 1. You have a `main` layer, this will be used by default.